German Democratic Party: Resistance to National Socialism

 Individual members of the DStP participated in the resistance to National Socialism.
 The only left-liberal resistance group, the Robinsohn-Strassmann group, consisted mainly of former DDP/DStP members.
 A middle-class resistance circle with about sixty members was the Sperr Circle in Bavaria.
 It consisted of the diplomat Franz Sperr as well as the former Weimar Reich ministers and DDP members Otto Geßler and Eduard Hamm.
 Many former members of the DDP and Radical Democratic Party also found themselves forced into exile either because of their stance against the regime or their pacifist attitudes, among them Ludwig Quidde and Wilhelm Abegg.
 Others were murdered by the National Socialists, including Fritz Elsas.

 DDP politicians after World War II

-After World War II former members of the DDP were instrumental in founding both the West German Free Democratic Party (FDP) – for example Theodor Heuss, Thomas Dehler and Reinhold Maier – and the East German Liberal Democratic Party (LDPD) – including Wilhelm Külz, Eugen Schiffer and Waldemar Koch – while others such as Ernst Lemmer, Ferdinand Friedensburg and August Bach went to the Christian Democratic Union (CDU), or the Social Democratic Party, including Erich Lüth.
+After World War II, former members of the DDP were instrumental in founding both the West German Free Democratic Party (FDP) – for example Theodor Heuss, Thomas Dehler and Reinhold Maier – and the East German Liberal Democratic Party (LDPD) – including Wilhelm Külz, Eugen Schiffer and Waldemar Koch – while others such as Ernst Lemmer, Ferdinand Friedensburg and August Bach went to the Christian Democratic Union (CDU), or the Social Democratic Party, including Erich Lüth.
 Otto Nuschke became leader of the East German CDU.

 The youth organization Young Democrats (Jungdemokraten), which had been close to the DDP, continued to exist until 2018.

+Political positions

+The program of the DDP was a synthesis of liberal and social ideas.
+Naumann attempted this fusion in the pre-war period.
+Supporters and members of the party were recruited primarily from the Bildungsbürgertum.
+It was also supported by executives and civil servants, industrialists mainly from the chemical and electrical industries and liberal Jews.
+More Jews voted for the DDP than for any other party.
+It was therefore dubbed the "party of Jews and professors".

+The DDP was divided between supporting a centralized or federal system.
+Weber and Preuß supported a centralized system and breaking up Prussia into multiple states.
+Otto Fischbeck, Conrad Haußmann, and Payer supported the continued existence of the Prussian state.

+The party was divided over changing the flag.
+Democrats in the north supported maintaining the imperial flag while those in the south supported changing it.
+The party's deputies voted 43 to 14 against the new flag.
+Bernhard Dernburg, Fischbeck, Georg Gothein, Koch-Weser, Naumann, Petersen, and Schiffer opposed changing the flag while Anton Erkelenz, Haussmann, Nuschke, Payer, and Quidde supported changing it.

+The Bavarian affiliate of the DDP, which the DVP merged into, supported anti-clericalism.

+The party never accepted the eastern boundaries of Weimar Germany.
+It supported returning the Free City of Danzig to Germany and uniting Germany and Austria into one country.
+It initially supported the League of Nations, but this waned due to rulings that did not benefit Germany.